Latte Filters

 number (string $format)

 The format parameter allows you to define the appearance of numbers exactly according to your needs.
-It requires a set locale.
-The format consists of several special characters, the complete description of which can be found in the DecimalFormat documentation:
+This requires the locale to be set.
+The format consists of several special characters, a complete description of which can be found in the DecimalFormat documentation:

 • 0 mandatory digit, always displayed even if it's zero

-• # optional digit, displayed only if the number has a digit in that place
+• # optional digit, displayed only if the number actually has a digit in this place

-• @ significant digit, helps to display the number with a certain number of significant digits
+• @ significant digit, helps display the number with a certain number of significant digits

-• . marks where the decimal separator should be (comma or dot, depending on the locale)
+• . indicates where the decimal separator should be (dot or comma, depending on the country)

-• , used to separate groups of digits, usually thousands
+• , serves to separate groups of digits, most often thousands

 • % multiplies the number by 100 and adds the percent sign

 Let's look at some examples.
 In the first example, two decimal places are mandatory; in the second, they are optional.
-The third example shows padding with zeros on both sides, and the fourth displays only the existing digits:
+The third example shows padding with zeros from the left and right, the fourth displays only existing digits:

 {1234.5|number: '#,##0.00'} {* 1,234.50 *}